Public Holidays

 Deepavali, also known as Diwali, is the grandest holiday of the year for the Hindu community worldwide, including Malaysia.
-Deepavali public holiday in Malaysia is also called ‘Cuti Deepavali’.
+Deepavali is one of the 13 federal gazetted holidays in our Malaysia public holiday calendar, observed nationally except in Sarawak.
+It is also called 'Cuti Deepavali' locally.

 In Malaysia, Deepavali is celebrated among significant Hindu community that observes the holiday mainly consisting of Tamils.
 It is a time when people go out with festivities; houses are cleaned and decorated with oil lamps and colourful rangoli.
 Hindu families come together to pray, exchange gifts, and indulge in traditional feasts.